JuanMarcosRamirez/outage_RIS_indoor/README.md

 * To generate the curves in Figure 2(d), run `Poutage_vs_radius.ipynb` file in the indoor2D directory.
 Adjust the operating frequency and the number of RIS elements to obtain different curves.

-#### Figure 3
+#### Figure 4

-* To generate the curves in Figure 3(a), run `Without_Beamsteering.ipynb` file in the indoor2D directory.
+* To generate the curves in Figure 4(a), run `Without_Beamsteering.ipynb` file in the indoor2D directory.
+Adjust the operating frequency and the number of RIS elements to obtain different curves.

+### Figure 5

+* To generate the curves in Figure 5, run `Poutage_vs_gamma_3D.ipynb` file in the indoor3D directory.
 Adjust the operating frequency and the number of RIS elements to obtain different curves.

 ## Platform